GeoscienceAustralia/ptha/misc/gladstone_2024_2025/swals/multidomain_design_control/README.md

 3
 3

 Each row corresponds to a domain index (e.g. row 1 = domain 1, row 2 = domain 2, ...).
-Default load balance files are created by the script create_boxes.R in the multidomain_design folder.
+Default load balance files are created by the script `create_boxes.R` in the [../../multidomain_design](../../multidomain_design/) folder.
 These give a starting point to run the model but won't usually perform well.
 Load balance files tuned to the actual model can be constructed using [../post_process/load_balance_script.R](../post_process/load_balance_script.R).